DOES SEMEN UPSET VAGINAL FLORA?

 And, as many of you probably know from personal experience, having vaginal intercourse with no barrier and then forgetting to pee afterward isn’t going to cause an infection every time.
 Those harmful bacteria have to be hanging out and ready to jump in as soon as that pH balance goes off and if they’re not, you’re good.

+This information is not intended to substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a healthcare professional with any questions you may have regarding treatment, medications/supplements, or any medical diagnoses.
 This information is intended for educational purposes only and is in no way to substitute the advice of a licensed healthcare professional.